Xiddler/PORTABLE_ENV/cheat/dot_cheat_hard/about.md

 unlike in normal transmission where the data is sent to a modem to change into analogue so as to transmit it over wire or wireless.
 Hence fiber is much faster and more reliable.

+# BiBTeX
+The LaTeX implementation of a bibliography manager